This site uses cookies

 ID Item

-CF3 To report to the Commissioner and the external auditor, any unlawful or potentially unlawful spending by his/her, of the Constabulary’s officers or staff.
+CF4 To report to the Commissioner and the external auditor, any unlawful or potentially unlawful spending by the staff of the Commissioner or the Constabulary’s officers or staff.

 CF6 To undertake the day to day financial management of the Commissioner’s budget, together with the Commissioner’s Chief Executive.